orchetect/swift-osc-io-cocoa/Sources/SwiftOSCIOCocoa/SwiftOSCIOCocoa.docc/Receiving-OSC.md

 ## Overview

-OSCKit offers a set of classes for both UDP and TCP network communication.
+SwiftOSC offers a set of classes for both UDP and TCP network communication.

 ## UDP